ChesterTsai/ZhuYinWen/README.md

 You can choose wether to<br />
 1.Download the code and run it by yourself.<br />
 or<br />
-2.Press the "Release" button on the right hand side, choose the newest version, download the .out file, find the file from your terminal, and type "./(FileName).out" to run the file.<br />
+2.Press the "Release" button on the right hand side, choose the newest version, download the .run file, find the file from your terminal, and type "./(FileName).run" to run the file.<br />
-※If you can't run the .out file because not having permission, please type "chmod +x (FileName).out" in the terminal.※
+※If you can't run the .run file because not having permission, please type "chmod +x (FileName).run" in the terminal.※